hemanth0793/teched-201/README.md

 In today's class we have a recap of basic's of HTML,CSS.

 ##### How to create a website
-We learn basics on how to create a website. before creating a website we should have a clear picture of wewbsite that we are gonna create. like when you create a website,you should have a plan on how to start and what to include init.
+We learn basics on how to create a website. before creating a website we should have a clear picture of wewsite that we are gonna create. like when you create a website,you should have a plan on how to start and what to include init.